2017 Main Causal Inference Workshop

 Thursday, June 22 (Jens Hainmueller): Panel Data and Difference-in-Differences

 Panel data methods: pooled OLS, random effects, correlated random effects, and fixed effects.
 Simple two-period DiD.
 The core “parallel changes” assumption.
 Testing this assumption.
 Leads and lags and distributed lag models.
 When does a design with unit fixed effects become DiD?
 Accommodating covariates.
 Triple differences.
 Robust and clustered standard errors.

 Friday morning, June 23 (Jens Hainmueller): Regression Discontinuity

 (Regression) discontinuity (RD) research designs: sharp and fuzzy designs; bandwidth choice; testing for covariate balance and manipulation of the threshold; discontinuities as substitutes for true randomization and sources of convincing instruments.

 Friday afternoon: Feedback on your own research

 Attendees will present their own research design questions from current work in breakout sessions and receive feedback on research design.
 Session leaders: Bernie Black, Mat McCubbins, Jens Hainmueller.
-Parallel sessions as needed to meet demand.
+Additional parallel sessions if needed to meet demand.